weinhouse/Random-Fun-Projects/esp8266/README.md

 Goal of this project is to figure out hardware and software for remote sensors which will send data to home atomation infrastructure using rest or more likely MQTT.
 I was interested in deep sleep mode to sleep for say 10 minutes consuming < 1 Milliamp and then read and send (~20 seconds of higher consuption processing).
+All work done in my Linux environment.
 I've explored the following interfaces:

 - Raw AT commands (To hard to create anything very useful)
 - MicroPython (Cool, but seemes pretty unstable on the boards tested)